apokryphus/eternal-hunt/README.md

 Witcher sense can be customized to a small degree in the Additional Settings ---> Hud & Camera Settings menu, such as the option to use a different witcher sense camera that removes the default zoom, turning witcher sense into a toggle instead of holding down the button, or adjusting the dimness of witcher sense itself.

-### Minimap, Quest, and Buffs modules:
+### HUD modules:

 By default, EH hides the minimap, quest, and buffs modules if the player is at full health.
-These are only displayed if witcher sense is active, or whenever the wolf’s head medallion is shown.
+These are only displayed if witcher sense is active, or whenever the health module is displayed.
 Enabling them in Video ---> HUD configuration will revert them back to vanilla behavior.

+Additionally, activating witcher sense will also show the health and item modules.

 ### 3D Map Markers: